liudoubletian/eBay/README.md

 * group : the group for each sample
 * test.method : a t-test or wilcoxon ramk sum test
 * cutf : a significance level
+it returns a list of results:
+* final.p : the adjusted p values
+* dif.otus : the detected differential abundance otus